w3c/w3c-website-templates-bundle/docs/styles/vertical-spacing.md

 The Stack [Sass mixin](https://sass-lang.com/documentation/at-rules/mixin), is used to create vertical spacing between [block-level elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements#elements).
 Although it resides in **20-mixins** rather than **30-base** in the architecture, it is discussed here along with other styles that are available to all browsers.

 As discussed in [Every Layout](https://every-layout.dev/layouts/stack/), flow elements require space to physically and conceptually separate them from the elements that come before and after them.
-Every Layout uses a `.stack` class to achieve this.
+Every Layout uses a `.stack` class to achieve this, based on [Heydon Pickering's lobotomised owl](https://alistapart.com/article/axiomatic-css-and-lobotomized-owls/).

 Chris Burnell took the theory and [converted the Stack class into a mixin](https://chrisburnell.com/article/sassy-lobotomised-owl/).